proofit404/dependencies/docs/index.md

 ## Release version

-Dependencies is available on PyPI - to install it just run:
+Dependencies is available on PyPI - to install it, just run:

 ```bash
 pip install -U dependencies
 ```

 That's it!
-Once installed, `dependencies` are available to use.
+Once installed, `dependencies` library is available for use.
 Import it and have fun.

 ## Development version